ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 1. Navigate to the list of snapshots for a volume:

-    ```
+    ```sh
     ibmcloud is snapshots --volume VOLUME [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME]
     ```
     {: pre}

 2. Run the `snapshot-delete` command and specify the ID of the snapshot.

-    ```
+    ```sh
     ibmcloud is snapshot-delete SNAPSHOT_ID
     ```
     {: pre}

-3. Confirm deleting the snapshot.
+3. Confirm the deletion of the snapshot.
 The response message indicates that the snapshot is deleted.

 ### Delete all snapshots from the CLI
 {: #snapshots-vpc-delete-all-snapshot-cli}}

 1. Navigate to the list of snapshots for a volume:

-    ```
+    ```sh
     ibmcloud is snapshots --volume VOLUME [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME | --all-resource-groups]
     ```
     {: pre}

 2. Enter the `snapshot-delete` command.

-    ```
+    ```sh
     ibmcloud is snapshot-delete
     ```
     {: pre}

-3. Confirm deleting the snapshots.
+3. Confirm the deletion of the snapshots.
 The response message indicates when the snapshots are deleted.

 ## Delete snapshots with the API
 {: #snapshots-vpc-delete-snapshot-api}